ross-claytor-aws/bedrock-ai-assistant/README.md

 ### Deploy

-To deploy the project, click the button below:
+To deploy the project to your AWS account, simply click the button below:

 [![Deploy with Amplify](https://oneclick.amplifyapp.com/button.svg)](https://console.aws.amazon.com/amplify/home#/deploy?repo=https://github.com/MrHertal/bedrock-ai-assistant)

+Follow the guided steps, it will fork this project to your GitHub account and connect it to a new Amplify application.

-After deployment, configure URL rewriting in your Amplify app.
+Once the deployment is complete, configure URL rewrites in your application settings.

 ### URL rewrites

 To use Lambda functions with streaming responses, you'll need a function URL, such as `https://XXXXXX.lambda-url.REGION.on.aws/`.
-By configuring URL rewriting in AWS Amplify, you can mask this URL behind your app's domain, which helps to avoid CORS issues.
+By configuring URL rewrites in AWS Amplify, you can mask this URL behind your application's domain, which helps to avoid CORS issues.
 This means your application will interact with `https://XXXXXX.amplifyapp.com/chat/*` instead of directly accessing the Lambda URL.
 Access tokens will be verified during Lambda execution.
 For enhanced security, consider implementing a Web Application Firewall (WAF) as detailed in the [security section](#security).

 To configure URL rewrites: